ppy/osu-wiki/news/2026/2026-05-18-project-loved-may-2026.md

 [![](/wiki/shared/news/2026-05-18-project-loved-may-2026/1965110.jpg)](https://osu.ppy.sh/community/forums/topics/2207341)

 [Enako feat.
-Pmarusama. - Iden Tei Tei Meltdown](https://osu.ppy.sh/beatmapsets/1965110#osu) by ::Amateurre::{ user=7326908 }, [milr\_](https://osu.ppy.sh/users/4485933), and ::Sakurai Miyo::{ user=1125647 }\
+Pmarusama. - Iden Tei Tei Meltdown](https://osu.ppy.sh/beatmapsets/1965110#osu) by ::Amateurre::{ user=7326908 }, ::milr\_::{ user=4485933 }, and ::Sakurai Miyo::{ user=1125647 }\
 155 BPM, 3:57 | 3.58★, 7.87★\
 *description written by ::BATBALL::{ user=15173952 }*

 uhmhmm... ermm.
 Uhhhhhh.
 Hi guys.
 Here's your first map nominated for Loved this month.

 If you were keeping up with anime in 2023, the song [Iden Tei Tei Meltdown by Enako feat.
 Pmarusama.](https://osu.ppy.sh/beatmapsets/1965110#osu), was everywhere in the collective consciousness.
-Mappers ::Amateurre::{ user=7326908 } and [Sakurai Miyo](https://osu.ppy.sh/users/1125647) bring their own interpretation of the song, with a near 8.00★ alt map challenge filled with satisfying geometric aim control patterns that give the map a consistent and charming theme.
+Mappers ::Amateurre::{ user=7326908 } and ::Sakurai Miyo::{ user=1125647 } bring their own interpretation of the song, with a near 8.00★ alt map challenge filled with satisfying geometric aim control patterns that give the map a consistent and charming theme.
 There is also a more accessible Hard difficulty by ::milr\1::{ user=4485933 } for you to try!

 Make sure to vote "YES c:", if you would like this map in Loved this month, and #FREEAGDT2, iykyk.